Logo Usage Guidelines

 Logo Usage Guidelines for Darden Executive Education

-The official logo for Darden Executive Education is seen below.
-This logo must appear on all collateral — both print and digital —and includes all publications, advertising, brochures, videos
+The official logo for Darden Executive Education is seen above.
+This logo must appear on all printed collateral — publications, brochures and videos.

 The Darden Executive Education wordmark may be used on brochure covers and advertising.
 The purpose is to offer an option to identify Darden Executive Education in a prominent way on collateral.
 The wordmark is not to be substituted for the official logo.